webframer/components/README.md

-# UI Components Library
+# Headless UI Components Library

-This package contains commonly used user interface components (written in React by default).
+This package contains commonly used **user interface components** (written in React by default).

-All are **headless UI components** (i.e. no default CSS styling).
+All UI components are **headless** (i.e. no default CSS styling).
 For integrated UI themes and styles, check [@webframer/style](https://www.npmjs.com/package/@webframer/style), or provide your own.

 ## Why Should You Use this Library?